elamaran619/amazon-quicksight-user-guide/doc_source/managing-users.md

 1. For **IAM User**, verify that it says **Yes** for accounts that are associated with IAM users, and **No** for those that are Amazon QuickSight\-only\.

 1. For **Role**, choose the role to assign to each person you are inviting\.
-A role determines the permission level to grant to that user account\.
+A *role *determines the permission level to grant to that user account\.
+   + Choose **READER** if you want the user to be able to view and manipulate dashboards \(read\-only\) but not use Amazon QuickSight for authoring or performing administrative tasks\.
    + Choose **USER** if you want the user to be able to use Amazon QuickSight but not perform any administrative tasks like managing users or purchasing [SPICE](welcome.md#spice) capacity\.
-   + Choose **ADMIN** if you want the user to be able to both use Amazon QuickSight and perform administrative tasks\.
+   + Choose **ADMIN** if you want the user to be able to both use Amazon QuickSight for authoring and perform administrative tasks\.

-     There are some differences in what administrative tasks IAM admin users and Amazon QuickSight admin users can perform, because some administrative tasks require permissions in AWS, which Amazon QuickSight\-only users lack\.
+     There are some differences in what administrative tasks that IAM admin users and that Amazon QuickSight admin users can perform, because some administrative tasks require permissions in AWS, which Amazon QuickSight–only users lack\.
      + Amazon QuickSight admin users can manage users, [SPICE](welcome.md#spice) capacity, and subscriptions\.
      + IAM admin users can manage users, SPICE capacity, and subscriptions as well\.
 They can also manage Amazon QuickSight permissions to AWS resources, and unsubscribe from Amazon QuickSight\.